mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 Conjure uses [protobufs to encode registration messages](https://github.com/refraction-networking/conjure/tree/3d8b86cfcc24e0245ccf60dda4f23d3cf5303dca/proto).
 These requests may be [optionally padded](https://github.com/refraction-networking/conjure/blob/3d8b86cfcc24e0245ccf60dda4f23d3cf5303dca/proto/signalling.proto#L299) as a fingerprinting defense.

+Conjure requires the client IP address for registration purposes.
+Without it, the station is unable to map an incoming client connection to a phantom proxy registration, and the connection to the phantom proxy will fail.
+This provides some built-in active probing resistance, but also presents challenges for registration channels that do not naturally preserve the client IP.
+To solve this, Conjure has clients [use STUN to discover their public IP address](https://github.com/refraction-networking/conjure/blob/3d8b86cfcc24e0245ccf60dda4f23d3cf5303dca/pkg/registrars/registration/dns-registrar.go#L219) and send the discovered IP in the registration message.
+This can be easily spoofed, but not in a way that allows clients to successfully connect to phantom proxies.

 ##### Go implementation

 The server side of Conjure signaling channels are implemented in the [registration-server](https://github.com/refraction-networking/conjure/tree/3d8b86cfcc24e0245ccf60dda4f23d3cf5303dca/cmd/registration-server) application.
 Each signaling channel implements the `registrar` interface